I5abellaTe55ier/issy-site-artistportfolio/content/prints/spinning-top.md

 Caption: test #the caption of that image
 Tags: ["Lithograph","Karina", "Prints for sale"] #tags allow related content to be grouped together, add more by adding a comma to the latest tag
 ---
-Spinning Top, Lithograph, 38cm x 27.9cm, made at Hole Editions, edition size 8.
+'Spinning Top', Lithograph, 38cm x 27.9cm (2023) printed at Hole Editions, edition size 8.
 Three prints available to buy, contact issy.tessier@gmail.com for prices.